-Resident Age Restriction: All residents shall be at least 22 years of age.
+Resident Age Restriction: To the extent legally possible, all residents shall be at least 22 years of age.
 All lease holders shall reside in the unit.
-No guarantors shall be allowed.
 The developer will provide an annual report to the Town Manager verifying the ages of tenants.